↑

 Blueberry Overnight Oats

-Blueberry Overnight Oats is a simple, delicious way to start the day!
+Blueberry Overnight Oats is a simple, delicious breakfast recipe to start the day.
 This easy recipe combines oats, blueberries, cinnamon, and maple into a tasty oatmeal that takes only minutes to make.
-These oats can be enjoyed chilled, warmed, and on-the-go.
+These oats can be enjoyed chilled or warmed, and on-the-go.

 Course Breakfast